 There are companies that can manage workplace disruption effectively to maintain business operations throughout the outbreak.
 However, making sure that a remote work set up will work for business owners and their employees can be a big question.

-According to Joanne Munro of The VA Handbook “..businesses will always need a hand, especially in times like this.”
+Let’s face it, businesses will always need a hand, especially in times like this.
 To make sure that your business stays as robust as possible, having a Virtual Assistant can be a big help.

-Here are some of the reason why a virtual assistant can give you the upper hand, according to The VA Handbook:
+Here are some of the reason why you need to have a virtual assistant:

 A Virtual Assistant’s job is to help their clients in as many ways as they can.
 Here are some reasons why having a VA can be a valuable asset to your company.